 MILES AND MILES

 What did not remind me of America was the trip to St. John’s Community Center the next morning.
 Traffic in Nairobi is terrible at most times of day, and it took us two-and-a-half hours to drive 4 km.
 On the way, we passed one of the many slums in Nairobi — the Pumwani slum — which we would be visiting later that day.
 The slum seemed to go on forever as we drove past.
 For miles we saw shacks crammed together in tight rows.

-The city of Nairobi is popularly known as the “Green City in the Sun” but driving through the endless Pumwani slums, it strikes me as heartbreakingly ironic because this is absolutely the worst thing I have ever seen, even compared to slums in Addis Ababa and to refugee camps in Uganda.
+The city of Nairobi is popularly known as the “Green City in the Sun,” but driving through the endless Pumwani slums, the poverty is heartbreaking, even compared to slums in Addis Ababa and to refugee camps in Uganda.
 I started to feel overwhelmed, as though maybe I wasn’t prepared for what we were going to see.

 Forty years of service

 St. John’s Community Center is a primary school located directly across from the Pumwani slums.
 When we arrived, we met our coordinator, Peter, who is the director of the school.
 Peter is a soft-spoken and kind man in his 40s, with a boyish face and wide grin.
 He and Luis have been working together for a long time — St. John’s is one of our oldest affiliate schools internationally.
 For more than 40 years, Children Incorporated has sponsored children here.